ManageIQ/manageiq.org/source/blog/2014-10-03-manageiq-design-summit-preview-come-fleece-with-us.html.md

 **Modularization Direction and Roadmap - Oleg and Jason Frey**

 As of now, ManageIQ is a single monolithic release, but that may not be the case in future releases.
+You can hear about some of this in [Jason's podcast](http://youtu.be/9tmckVK-328).

 **Heat/CloudFormation Integration - Greg McCullough, Bill Wei**